9 Reasons to Visit Marrakech at Least Once in Your Life

 5. The Architecture Is Straight Out of a Movie

-Everywhere you turn, there’s a splash of artistry.
-Intricate tiles, hand-carved plaster, painted wood ceilings — Moroccan design is detailed, colorful, and full of personality.
-Visit the Ben Youssef Madrasa and look up at the stucco work, or wander through Bahia Palace and imagine what life here must have been like centuries ago.
-Even a simple door in Marrakech looks like it deserves a place in an art gallery.
+Everywhere you turn in Marrakech, there’s a splash of artistry.
+Intricate tiles, hand-carved plaster, painted wood ceilings — Moroccan design is detailed, colorful, and brimming with personality.
+Step inside the Medersa Ben Youssef and marvel at the delicate stucco work, or wander through Bahia Palace and imagine what life here must have been like a century ago.
+Even a simple door, with its bold colors and patterns, looks like it belongs in an art gallery.

 6. The Souks Are a Shopper’s Paradise